albuzenet/Random-Forest-Cpp/README.md

 Both the RandomForest and DecisionTreeClassifier implement the classic fit, predict, score methods.
 This is similar to the api used by sklearn.

-We can for example test the estimator on a toy dataset of sklearn
+For example, we can test the estimator on one of the toy dataset of sklearn :

 ```python